mwopitz/todo-daemon/README.md

 # To-do Daemon

-This repository contains a proof of concept for a [daemon][daemon]-like service created with [Go][go] that provides both a [command-line interface][cli] (CLI) as well as a [REST][rest] API.
-It's designed to run user scoped (not as `root`) on a desktop client.
+This repository is a toy project for creating a [daemon][daemon]-like service with [Go][go] that provides both a [command-line interface][cli] (CLI) as well as a [REST][rest] API.
 The To-do Daemon doesn't do anything really useful; it just manages a super basic to-do list that contains tasks, which can be added, modified, or deleted via both the CLI and REST API.

 On Linux, the To-do Daemon does not behave like a traditional [SysV daemon][sysv-daemon]; it doesn't call `fork` to detach itself from the